Board Members

 Reverend Anna Lee, Knoxville: The Reverend Anna Lee is the Executive Pastor at Cokesbury United Methodist Church in Knoxville, TN.
 In her 10 years at Cokesbury she has served in both Outreach Ministries and Spiritual Growth before stepping into her current leadership role.
 She is a graduate of Tennessee Wesleyan College and Vanderbilt Divinity School.
 It was during her time at Vanderbilt that she became involved in justice work ranging from ministries to those incarcerated, persons experiencing homelessness, and those immigrating to the United States.
 In addition to her responsibilities at Cokesbury, Anna is currently involved in Justice Knox, an inter-faith initiative to identify and address issues at the city and county levels that prevent full the thriving of all persons in Knoxville.
 She is also a part of an interdenominational group that provides encouragement to those who interact with the ICE office in Knoxville.
 Anna is a mother of two young children and is married to Chris, a worship leader in the Knoxville area.

 Davis Turner, Nashville: Davis Turner is Vice President and Associate General Counsel of RCCH Healthcare Partners.
 Davis has 30 years of experience practicing law in law firms and as in-house counsel to the nation’s largest investor-owned hospital companies.
 Davis received his MBA in 1986 and JD in 1987 from Vanderbilt University.
 He is active at West End United Methodist Church, having served as chair of its Council on Ministries and its Global Outreach Committee and as a member of its Staff Parish Committee.
-Davis is also a conservative, who is a surviving family member of a murder victim.
+Davis is also a traditional conservative, who is a surviving family member of a murder victim.

 Our Advisory Board Members